 Medicare Part D is the standalone prescription drug coverage.
 These plans work with Original Medicare and Medicare Supplements and cover prescription drugs you pick up from the pharmacy.
 Like the Medicare Advantage plans, private insurance companies contracted with Medicare to administer the programs.

-Regarding prescription drugs for substance abuse, some medications are covered under Medicare Part B, and your Part D prescription drug plan will cover others.
+Some medications are covered under Medicare Part B, and your Part D prescription drug plan will cover other medications used to treat substance abuse.

 What to do when your Medicare coverage runs out of rehab days